-Gulets come in many sizes, ranging from small 15-meter long craft to luxurious 33-meter air-conditioned vessels with every possible convenience and luxury.
-Charter gulets offer hotel accommodation in comfortable air-conditioned cabins with bathrooms and enough storage for all your luggage.
-Charter gulets also have plenty of communal space - large salon with a bar, lots of deck space for sunbathing and other activities as well as outside dining and lounge area at the stern.
-Gulet's stern deck is broad with a wide cushioned bench perfect for lounging and a large table for games, drinks, and meals.
-The salon is spacious, high enough for somewhat taller guests, with enough table space to seat all travelers for meals, meetings or evening entertainment.
+Gulets come in many sizes, ranging from small 15-meter-long craft to luxurious 33-meter air-conditioned vessels with every possible convenience and luxury.
+Charter gulets offer hotel-like accommodation in comfortable air-conditioned cabins with bathrooms and enough storage for all your luggage.
+Charter gulets also have plenty of communal space - a large salon with a bar, lots of deck space for sunbathing and other activities, as well as an outside dining and lounge area at the stern.
+Gulet's stern deck is broad with a wide cushioned bench perfect for lounging, and a large table for games, drinks and meals.
+The salon is spacious and high enough for somewhat taller guests, with enough table space to seat all travelers for meals, meetings or evening entertainment.

-Charter gulets have experienced, and very professional crew is comprising the captain, sailors, and a chef.
-Their job is to take care of your safety and provide you with comfort during your cruise, while the chef has to prepare you fresh meals with high-quality local ingredients.
+Charter gulets have an experienced and very professional crew that comprises of a captain, sailors, and a chef.
+Their job is to take care of your safety and provide you with comfort during your cruise, while the chef will prepare you fresh meals with high-quality local ingredients.

-There are two charter gulet types - private gulet charter and cabin charter.
-Private gulet charter offers you ultimate comfort and privacy as well as high flexibility regarding menu, itinerary, and provisioning.
-Charter gulet's crew is wholly dedicated to you and your party.
+There are two guletz charter types - a private gulet charter and a cabin charter.
+A private gulet charter offers you ultimate comfort and privacy, as well as high flexibility regarding the menu, itinerary, and provisioning.
+A charter gulet's crew is wholly dedicated to you and your party.

-Cabin gulet charter is a cheaper and more convenient alternative to chartering the entire boat since you do not have to have company to charter a cabin.
-This is a pleasurable way of vacationing that gives you the opportunity to meet different people.
+A cabin gulet charter is a cheaper and more convenient alternative to chartering the entire boat since you do not have to have company to charter a cabin.
+This is a pleasurable way of vacationing that gives you an opportunity to meet different people.
 However, you do not have complete freedom since the itineraries and ports of embarkation and disembarkation are fixed and cannot alter.

-Chartering a gulet, you get a different kind of sailing holiday.
-It is a very comfortable and carefree cruising on a boat that offers quality accommodation as well as best service possible and privacy.
+By chartering a gulet, you get a different kind of a sailing holiday.
+It is a very comfortable and carefree cruising on a boat that offers quality accommodation, as well as privacy and the best service possible.
 Another benefit of chartering a gulet is to make your itinerary according to your wishes.

-Charter gulets vary in size, boat quality, service, and equipment.
+Gulet charters vary in size, boat quality, service, and equipment.
 The higher the price, the more you get for your money.
 Charter gulets usually have three to eight cabins providing accommodation for up to sixteen guests.
-Typical gulet charter agreement includes the gulet, crew, insurance, fuel for 4-5 hours' sailing per day without port taxes and fees.
+Typical gulet charter agreement includes the gulet, crew, insurance, fuel for 4-5 hours of sailing per day without port taxes and fees.
 Half board is in many cases included in the price.

-The cruise starts right after the meeting, or the following day, depending on the weather conditions and guests' arrival times.
+The cruise starts right after the meeting, or the following day, depending on the weather conditions and guests arrival times.
 The usual duration of cruising is 3 to 4 hours per day.
 Gulets usually visit a bay or two every day.
-So the best part of the day is spent sunbathing, swimming in some lovely bay, using the boat's fishing equipment, water-skiing, snorkeling or something else, depending on what is the gulet equipped.
-You can also spend time reading, or play social games.
+The best part of the day is spent sunbathing, swimming in some lovely bay, using the boat's fishing equipment, water-skiing, snorkeling or something else, depending on what is the gulet equipped with.
+You can also spend time reading or playing games.
 If you moor in a port, you can spend the day sightseeing and explore the shore around the port.
 Dining is normally outdoor, on the aft deck, in a port or anchored in some secluded bay, depending on the guests’ wishes.